anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 concat is very useful,
 but it is good to be aware that it might be a bit slower than conj.
-BUT in the most cases the speed should not be an issue to your application.
+Yet in the most cases the speed should not be an issue to your application.

 ## [cons](https://clojuredocs.org/clojure.core/cons)

-cons adds an element to the front of the collection and returns it as a seq. cons is rather popular and it definitely has its uses, but unless you really want to deal with seqs, and want the items added to beginning of that collection
+cons adds an element to the front of the collection and returns it as a seq. cons is rather popular and it definitely has its uses.
+But unless you really want to deal with seqs,
+AND you want the items added to beginning of a collection then you should consider other options.

 ```clojure
 (cons 1 [2 3 4])